wxl/blogofobe/docs/templates.rst

 It would be redundant to describe all the things you can do with Mako when `great documentation`_ already exists, but a few simple examples of templates are in order.

 The first thing a website needs is an index or 'home' page.
-Here's how you create one in blogofile:
+Here's how you create one in blogofobe:

 In the root of your source directory create a file called ``index.html.mako``::